A lower bound technique for triangulations of simplotopes: Tools for Covering Simplotopes

-We now focus on $\Pi^*_{s,t}$, the product of $s$ segments and $t$ triangles.
-Our goal is to determine a lower bound on the number of simplices required in a cover of $\Pi^*_{s,t}$.
-As discussed earlier, such a lower bound is also a lower bound for triangulations of $\Pi^*_{s,t}$, even when interior vertices are allowed.
+Our goal is to determine a lower bound on the number of simplices required in a cover of $\Pi(s,t)$, the product of $s$ segments and $t$ triangles.
+By Theorem \ref{bliss-su}, such a lower bound is also a lower bound for triangulations of $\Pi(s,t)$, even when interior vertices are allowed.
+In this section, we will develop several tools needed to do so, when possible stating results for general simplotopes.
+Recall $\Pi(a_1, \ldots, a_n)$ to be the product of $a_1$ segments, $a_2$ triangles, $a_3$ tetrahedrons, and so on.

-Notice that every face of $\Pi^*_{s,t}$ is also a simplotope that is the product of segments and triangles.
-Consider a face $E_{s',t'}$ that is a $\Pi_{s', t'}$ face of $\Pi^*_{s,t}$.
+Notice that every face of $\Pi(s,t)$ is also a simplotope that is the product of segments and triangles.
+Consider a $\Pi(s',t')$ face of $\Pi(s,t)$.
 Note that while $t \geq t'$, it is not necessarily true that $s \geq s'$.
 This is because when one coordinate of a triangle factor is fixed at $0$, then possible values for the remaining two coordinates span one edge of that triangle factor, i.e., a segment.
-Thus the $s'$ segments in the face can come from either the $s$ segment or the $t$ triangle factors of $\Pi^*_{s,t}$.
-For example, a $\Pi_{0, 2}$ simplotope (see Figure \ref{tricrosstri}) can have a $\Pi_{2, 0}$ face (i.e., a square).
-This happens when one column in both triangle factors is fixed at zero, and they both effectively become segment factors, whose product is a $\Pi_{2, 0}$ simplotope.
+Thus the $s'$ segments in the face can come from either the $s$ segment or the $t$ triangle factors of $\Pi(s,t)$.
+For example, a $\Pi(0,2)$ simplotope (see Figure \ref{tricrosstri}) can have a $\Pi(2,0)$ face (i.e., a square).
+This happens when one column in both triangle factors is fixed at zero, and they both effectively become segment factors, whose product is a $\Pi(2,0)$ simplotope.